 Front desk teams are responsible for multiple critical tasks at the same time.
 Patient check ins and check outs, insurance verification, payment collection, and in person coordination all compete for attention.

 During peak hours, handling phone calls becomes increasingly difficult.
 Calls may be placed on hold, rushed, or missed entirely.
+Implementing an automated strategy for high call volume management ensures no patient is left waiting on hold while your staff is busy.

 Over time, this affects both operational efficiency and patient experience.